 Knowing the different types of resource allocation is not enough, but the second step is to observe how they relate to the popular project management techniques used.
 Allocating the different types of allocations to a technique assists teams in the execution of strategies in an efficient manner, enhancing the utilization of resources and also preventing bottlenecks.
 Various projects involve various strategies, and matching the types of allocation to effective methods is a sure way of achieving the best results.

 As an example, time allocation is usually accompanied by the Critical Path Method (CPM), which determines the necessary tasks and steps to complete the deadlines.
-Likewise, resource leveling and resource smoothing methods are both closely associated with human resource allocation and capacity allocation, which helps eliminate over-commitment and distribute the workload across teams.
+Likewise, resource leveling and resource smoothing methods are both closely associated with human resource allocation and capacity allocation, which help eliminate over-commitment and distribute the workload across teams.
 The approaches also incorporate the concepts of project scheduling to make sure that the tasks are performed in the most effective sequence.

 Other allocation types map naturally to modern tools and approaches: